-As required by law, Treasury issued a rule to set restrictions on executive compensation, share buybacks, and dividend payments for recipients of investments under the ECIP.
-Members of the public may submit comments on the rule prior to the deadline by following the instructions set forth in the rule, available at https://home.treasury.gov/system/files/136/ECIP-interim-final-rule.pdf.
+As required by law, Treasury issued a rule to set restrictions on executive compensation, share buybacks, and dividend payments for recipients of investments under the ECIP, available at https://home.treasury.gov/system/files/136/ECIP-interim-final-rule.pdf or 31 C.F.R.
+Part 35, Subpart B.

 In addition, all participants in the ECIP will enter into certain agreements with Treasury that will set forth additional requirements, such as compliance and reporting obligations.
+See the ECIP website for additional information regarding the agreements and reporting obligations.